Update: A few photos posted .

 Average Power: 358 watts

 Obviously, I was very pleased with my time, as well as my best Cat 3 finish this season.
-Interestingly, I had calculated it would take 350w for me to break 20:00.
+Interestingly, I had it would take 350w for me to break 20:00.
 This is one of the instances where you get lucky and really ride outside yourself.
-In fact, I set the 10th best time of the day out of 500+ racers.
+In fact, I set the time of the day out of 500+ racers.

 After the race, I rode back up the mountain to take a few pictures of my friend racing, and then we rode the long way down to Littleton to bring my total for the day to 70 miles.